sirkozuch/ex-looker/README.md

 * If a look has less than 5000 rows, everything will be downloaded, without any limitations to pivoting and/or dimensions.
 * If a look does not contain any pivot columns, everything will be downloaded with no limitations to row limit.

+To download all the data, use `limit=-1`, even though data will be truncated due to above limitations.

 ### Input

 Configuration schema accepts following parameters: